BrettBinnersley/csc205_project/readme.txt

 Csc205 (Introduction to 2D Graphics) Assignment #2
 Brett Binnersley, V00776751, Uvic
+License: MIT (see license)

-This is a very simple top down shooter game.
+This is a very simple top down shooter game using a simple game engine that I wrote for the purposes of this 205 course.
+This is intended for learning purposes and is not recommended for use in any other applications.

 To run:
 javac *.java Scene/*.java GameObjects/*.java Particles/*.java -d bin